 April Fool’s Day is always a fun day, but sometimes a fun prank can be hard to pull off on students.
 Most teachers will try to convince them they have a pop quiz, but students are immune to such tactics.
-If you tell them they have a quiz, they’ll simply assume they’ve forgotten about it.
+If you tell them they have a quiz, they’ll either know it’s a trick or assume they just forgot about it.

 If you want to have some fun with your students, here are some creative and friendly pranks to try this April Fool’s Day.
-If you teach older kids who switch classes, your best bet is to do a different prank for each section, or the joke will get out.
+If you teach older kids who switch classes, your best bet is to do a different prank for each class period so the joke doesn’t get out!

-Glue a few pencils to the ground and insist that students pick their pencils up.
-Watch as they fight to pull the pencil off of the floor.
-(Hint: You can use either warm soapy water or nail polish remover to pry the pencil up when you are ready).
+Glue a few pencils and other objects to the ground and insist students pick them up.
+Watch as they struggle to pull them off of the floor!
+(Hint: You can use either warm soapy water or nail polish remover to pry everything up when you’re done).

 2. Whole School Shuffle

-This one is going to take the whole school to pull off.
+This one is going to take the whole staff to pull off.
 Before students arrive, switch classrooms with a neighboring teacher and start the day like normal.
-Watch the students try and figure out what is going on.
+Watch the students try and figure out what is going on!

 If you teach older students who switch classes, use this prank on your first class.
-When the students come in write a message on the board that you have lost your voice (you can really build up to it by acting hoarse in the preceding days).
-Act out the class using charades and making the students figure out what you are saying.
-At the end of the class, smile and tell them in a loud clear voice to have a nice day.
+When the students come in, write a message on the board that you have lost your voice (you can really build up to it by acting hoarse in the preceding days).
+Act out the class using charades and make the students figure out what you are saying.
+At the end of the class, smile and tell them in a loud clear voice to have a nice day!

 4. Change Your Clothes